-Below please find the Honors Program Classes for the current and most recent semesters.
+Below please find the Honors Program Classes for the current and most recent semester.
 You can see what we are likely to offer throughout the year in order to do some future planning for your degree requirements.
-In addition to the Spring, 2017 list below, we will be adding a section of SPE-102H (Honors Public Speaking) for Spring, 2018.

 Honors Program Classes Spring 2018